Santa Fe Depot Visioning Process

 The next steps for city staff include:

-Schedule design & construction including any potential phasing
+- Schedule design & construction, including any potential project phasing.

 Those who attended the town hall meetings and listening session were given the opportunity to provide written comments or ask questions.
 The Listening Session, if you missed it or wish to watch online, can be found here.
 All questions were compiled and written responses are provided here.
 In addition, the responses to Questions 1 through 5 from the Online Survey can be reviewed here.
 Finally, responses to Question 6 from the Online Survey are provided in a minimally redacted form here.
-These redactions have been made to prevent the release of personally identifiable information of individuals who are outside of the City of Shawnee.
+Please note that these redactions were made to prevent the release of personally identifiable information of individuals who are not employees or agents of the City of Shawnee.

 Shawnee's early economic success was fueled in part by railroads.
 While numerous railroads traversed the City and had facilities here, the most striking is the historic Santa Fe Depot building, located at 614 E. Main Street.
 Originally built at a cost of $65,000, this facility was initially constructed in 1903.
 Once completed in 1904, it operated as a train depot for the next 70 years.
 It is now a notable part of the downtown area, serving as an anchor for the east end of downtown and Main Street.